davpat108/ROOT_boardgame_self-play/README.md

 Cards:
 ambush XX
-Codebreaker X
-cobbler X should be accounted for during the game better burrow bank X
-tax collctor X
-armorers X
-sappers X
-brutal tactics X
-stand and deliver XX
+Codebreaker XX
-command warren X should be accounted for during the game scouting party XX royal claim X
+cobbler XX should be accounted for during the game better burrow bank XX tax collctor XX armorers XX sappers XX brutal tactics XX stand and deliver XX command warren XX should be accounted for during the game scouting party XX royal claim XX

 # TODO first gonna skip
 which woods to use to build, if you can build by the rule supply lines, you might be able to build unsupported wood